rsfarrow/farrow-website/README.md

     - ~Improvements for mobile~
     - ~Update GraphQL to search by category~
     - ~Add a form to add recipes~
+    - ~Add image upload capabilities for new recipes~
+    - ~Verify image name before upload~
     - Add more recipes
-    - Add image upload capabilities for new recipes
-    - Verify image name before upload
     - Add Ratings / Comments
     - Add Likes
     - Add shopping list page
     - ... more to come!
+  - Future Project Ideas:
+    - Algorithms visualizer -- Show how the algorithms work, with some learning info on each
+    - Battleship -- Create the fun game and an AI to play against (large)
   - General
     - ~Update to HTTPS~
+    - ~Add dark mode option to the navigation menu~
+    - ~Update images to use AWS storage~
     - Update startup flow with Lerna
-    - ~Add dark mode option to the navigation menu~
-    - Update images to use AWS storage
     - Add some constant files